chuck-wood/yaimc/README.md

 | ROLLBACK | Undo all of the data commands issued within the most recent transaction block and close that block. | Prints `NO TRANSACTION` if no transaction is in progress. |
 | COMMIT | Close _all_ open transaction blocks, permanently applying all data commands made within them. | Prints `NO TRANSACTION` if no transaction is in progress. |

-Any data command executed outside of a transaction block will be committed immediately.
+> Any command executed outside of a transaction block will be committed immediately.